Typhoon Francisco (2019)

-Typhoon Francisco was a compact tropical cyclone that impacted Japan and the Korean Peninsula in early August 2019.
+Typhoon Francisco (Note: The name Francisco (Chamorro: Francisco, [fɾænsisko]) was contributed by the United States and is a masculine given name in Chamorro.) was a compact tropical cyclone that impacted Japan and the Korean Peninsula in early August 2019.
 Originating from a trough over the open Pacific Ocean on July 29, Francisco developed into a tropical depression on August 1.
 Tracking along a northwest course toward Japan, the system steadily intensified over the following days.
 It attained typhoon strength on August 5 and soon struck Kyushu at peak strength with winds of 130 km/h (80 mph).
 Thereafter, the weakened storm traversed the Korea Strait before striking South Korea on August 6.
 Turning toward the east, Francisco transitioned into an extratropical cyclone on August 7.
 It later impacted Hokkaido before continuing across the northern Pacific and dissipating.

 In anticipation of Francisco impacting Japan, officials in Kyushu ordered evacuations for coastal residents in and around Miyazaki.
 Transportation across the region was disrupted, with flights and train service cancelled.
 The storm brought locally damaging winds and heavy rain.
 Wind gusts up to 143 km/h downed trees and power lines, leaving 24,710 households without power.
 Two people died and four others were injured in incidents related to the storm.
 Francisco also had minor impacts in the Korean Peninsula and Russia's Primorsky Krai.